BIMCoderLiang/LNLib/README.md

         surface.DegreeU, surface.DegreeV);
 }
 ```
-More Details could be found in [LNLibEx](https://github.com/BIMCoderLiang/LNLibEx) Library, which used for **export nurbs surfaces to STEP or IGES** format file.
+More Details could be found in [LNLibExtension](https://github.com/BIMCoderLiang/LNLibEx) Library, which used for **export nurbs surfaces to STEP or IGES** format file.

-## Online Document
+## Document
 Welcome to use https://deepwiki.com/BIMCoderLiang/LNLib powered by Devin.

 ## Contributing